Controversial Australia Day rule abandoned

 “The government’s priority is to ensure that, where people have made the choice to become Australian citizens, they are afforded that opportunity in their own communities, with friends and family, in a timely way.”

+“The message [new citizens] are receiving from the Albanese government is that January 26 is no more special than any other day of that week,” opposition citizenship spokesperson Dan Tehan said.

+“Make no mistake, this is Labor laying the groundwork to abolish January 26 as Australia Day, despite Anthony Albanese promising during the election campaign that Labor had no plans to change the date of our national day.”

-Mr Giles also announced the Yarra and Darebin City councils had regained authority to hold citizenship ceremonies, after former Prime Minister Malcolm Turnbull stripped them of that right in 2017.
+Mr Giles also announced that Melbourne’s Yarra and Darebin councils had regained authority to hold citizenship ceremonies, after former prime minister Malcolm Turnbull stripped them of that right in 2017.

 Mr Turnbull described the councils as “out of step with Australian values”.

-A third Melbourne council – Merri-bek – announced earlier this month it would no longer hold events on January 26 and would instead host a mourning ceremony to acknowledge the experiences of Indigenous Australians.
+A third Melbourne council – Merri-bek – announced earlier in December it would no longer hold events on January 26 and would instead host a mourning ceremony to acknowledge the experiences of Indigenous Australians.

-“The very idea that we celebrate, hold parties and welcome new people to this country on this day is pretty shameful,” Councillor James Conlan said at a council meeting on Wednesday night.
+“The very idea that we celebrate, hold parties and welcome new people to this country on this day is pretty shameful,” councillor James Conlan said at a council meeting on Wednesday.

+Mr Tehan said Australia could celebrate on January 26 while still honouring the “incredible richness” of the country’s 65,000-year history.

-The federal government says there are less than 100,000 citizenship applications on-hand for the first time in five years.
+The government said there were fewer than 100,000 citizenship applications on-hand for the first time in five years.

 – AAP